 Another property group, Celestino, this one with a background in poultry farming, has already started building a Science Park on 280 hectares it owns at the Luddenham end of the aerotropolis zone.
 It values the project at $5 billion, and expects it to deliver 12,000 smart jobs, educate 10,000 students and provide more than 3000 homes.

 Nearby Liverpool — an airport “edge” city, in the new lingo — is set to arrive too.
 It’s already sprouting high-rise apartment blocks, though it’s still a big country town, full of modest bungalows, and the new buildings don’t yet look at ease on the plains.
-I know of a former Qantas IT exec, now a contractor, who travels there from his home in Waverley in Sydney’s eastern suburbs each day, a three-hour round trip, to work on the Badgerys Creek project.
+As Watson points out, it’s hard to imagine senior executives living in the area anytime soon.

 He elaborates for me: “I’m not being disparaging.
 I’m not saying that people are not genuine or that [the long-term planning for greater Sydney] isn’t a great initiative and [it’s] long overdue to have some of the money.
 It’s just that the impetus behind it is one that doesn’t offer genuine equality between the east and the west.
 Sydney’s west will always be the poor cousin.”